AmarNathH/procar_parser/README.md

 ### Generated Output
 The output will be stored in the Output Folder generated after the program has finished running.
 Each Ion will be having a seperate folder with each folder containing text files.
-Each text file will be for one of the bands and it will include all the the Energy values of various orbitals. along all k-points.
+Each text file will be for one of the bands and it will include all the the Energy values of various orbitals along all k-points.There will be one more text file which will include all the data together.

 Consider a PROCAR file for 2 Ions with 8 bands each along 90 Kpoints, Then the structure of Output directory will be,
 ```